Associated Wholesale Grocers

-Associated Wholesale Grocers, Inc. (AWG) is the United States's largest cooperative food wholesaler to independently owned supermarkets and grocery stores.
-It serves more than 4,000 locations in 36 states and from 8 full-line wholesale divisions.
+Associated Wholesale Grocers, Inc. (AWG) is a retailer-owned wholesale grocery cooperative that supplies independently owned supermarkets and grocery stores.
+It serves more than 4,000 locations in 36 states in the Midwest, the Southeast, and the Southwest, and from 8 full-line wholesale divisions.
 The consolidated run-rate sales for AWG is close to $10 billion.
 In addition to its cooperative wholesale operations, the company also operates subsidiary companies which provide certain real estate and supermarket development services, digital marketing services, and is a wholesale supply provider of health and beauty care, general merchandise, specialty/international foods and pharmaceutical supplies.
 It was founded in 1924 as Associated Grocers of Kansas City and was based in Kansas City, Missouri before moving to Kansas City, Kansas.
 Associated Wholesale Grocers distributes four private-label brands of grocery products, Best Choice, Clearly Organic, Always Save, and Superior Selections along with IGA.

 History

 AWG's history dates back to 1924 when a group of 20 independent grocers met for the first time to discuss the advantages of combining their buying and advertising power.
 Competition was fierce in those days with national chains dominating the grocery scene.
 Independents struggled to compete, and a cooperative effort was viewed as the only way in which to gain market strength.
 For two years, the group bought collectively and stored their wares in the back of a store owned by J.C.
 Harline at 39th and Troost in Kansas City, Missouri.

-In March, 1926, Articles of Incorporation were filed.
+In March 1926, Articles of Incorporation were filed.
 The company's first official warehouse was located in the second floor of the Morehead Grocery Company, at 3842 Troost.

 In 1953, the company name was changed to Associated Wholesale Grocers, Inc., (AWG) and the following year, AWG paid its first year-end patronage of $20,441 to members.
 Prior to 1954, members had received dividends on their stock, usually from .50-.75 per share.